emannotava/Resource-Crops/README.md

 Heavily inspired by Mystical Agriculture

-Note that as of writing this(Thursday 8 April 2021),
+Note that as of writing this(Friday 9 April 2021),
-the source code is broken cause I'm in the middle of completely rewriting my crop registry function
+the source code is a bit broken cause I'm in the middle of completely rewriting my crop registry function